KitsunebiGames/km-engine/README.md

 Over time various mini-games using the Mahjong tiles will be added.

+## Contributing
+I will not be accepting any pull-requests for this repository.

 ## Dependencies
 Kitsune Mahjong requires the following dependencies to be present to work:
  * OpenAL Driver (or openal-soft)